• Français

 Pause — Autisticisms #2: Cinema & Absurd Rigor

-A short autistic pause to evoke this time a rocambolesque situation linked to my rigidity regarding rules—especially those in movie theaters—which are nevertheless displayed in huge letters with icons on a blue background in the UGC cinemas I go to, just before the film starts.
+A short Autisticism pause to evoke this time a rocambolesque situation linked to my rigidity regarding rules—especially those in movie theaters—which are nevertheless displayed in huge letters with icons on a blue background in the UGC cinemas I go to, just before the film starts.
 Namely: avoid talking during the film, put your phone in airplane mode.
 For some people, these rules are apparently mere suggestions.
 Some of them did not see the scene I’m about to recount coming.

 Hypomania: Symptoms, Lived Experience, and Interactions with Autism